Rishikeshgudla/Clock_Divider_and_4-bit_counter/README.md

 ---

-## License

-This project is provided for educational and learning purposes.
+This project is provided for educational and learning purposes📚.
 Feel free to modify, improve, and use it in your own FPGA and VHDL projects.